 Broadway Boulevard and its intersecting streets within the district have distinct characteristics.
-The streetscapes share an overarching design focused on modern architecture, the American consumer, and the emerging automobile-and-driver culture of the post-WWII era.
-While the continuity of a Modernist architectural vocabulary coheres the district's streetscape, overall development spans the pre-WWII period to the present.
+The streetscapes share an overarching design focused on modern architecture, the American consumer, and the emerging automobile-and-driver culture of the post-World War II era.
+While the continuity of a Modernist architectural vocabulary creates a cohesive streetscape, overall development spans the pre-World War II period to the present.
 For the most part, the evolution in building styles throughout the Modern movement is clearly articulated throughout the Sunshine Mile, resulting in a sense of continuity despite the eclectic feel of the streetscape.